 You can also get involved in research, community and DIY projects.
 For example, you can take an active role in collective research projects by using tools like the UPS at-risk assessment tool or the IUCN Assessment tool for gathering data that will be used collectively.
 Additional ways you can make a difference are to grow and distil aromatic medicinal plants as a individual and/or community garden project.
 This is quite common in countries where aromatic medicinal plants are facing extinction.
 I also encourage you to get involved in local projects or projects abroad whose main objectives are to replant threatened species and/or to share and save seeds.

 And finally, it’s important to buy and implement oils from aromatic medicinal plants that are not listed as threatened or near threatened, but rather have a status of Least Concern (IUCN, 2016).
 Species that are categorized as least concern have a very low risk of extinction.
-I recommend using oils from these plants as much as possible because aromatic medicinal plant species with no status, or issued a status of data deficient (IUCN, 2016) could in fact be threatened or near-threatened species.
+I recommend using oils from these plants as much as possible because aromatic medicinal plant species that have not yet been evaluated, or issued a status of data deficient (IUCN, 2016) could in fact be threatened or near-threatened species.

 There are a minimum of 13 essential and carrier oil-bearing plants that are listed as least concern.